apocalyptech/pystarboundmap/README.md

 #### Installation to system / user / virtualenv

-I'm working on getting this into PyPI so it's installable via `pip` directly, but there's a few roadblocks (it seems like blixt probably has to put `py-starbound` on PyPI itself before I'll be able to).
-Either just run via a local git checkout, or you can install to your system/user/venv from the git checkout with:
+The easiest way to install/use the mapper is with pip, via:

+	pip install pystarboundmap

+Alternatively, from a git checkout you can install with the usual `setup.py` syntax:

 	$ python setup.py install

-Note that you need a version of setuptools which understands git-based dependencies, since the `py-starbound` Python library for reading Starbound data isn't on PyPI.
-(Git support in setuptools is almost certainly already available on your system.)
-Then run it from anywhere using the `pystarboundmap` script:
+In either case, then run it from anywhere using the pystarboundmap script:

 	$ pystarboundmap

 #### Running via local git checkout